Freedom and privacy/security issues

 A simplified overview of mobile devices

 On the hardware side, mobile devices are built with a system on a chip (SoC) that includes a processor (CPU) and various other fundamental components, around which are found various integrated circuits, memory (RAM), storage, user input/output (I/O), etc. When the device is telephony-enabled, it also features a modem, which is the component in charge of dealing with the mobile telephony network.
-Nowadays, it is usually a powerful processor, sometimes with its own memory and storage.
+This component embeds a powerful processor that runs an operating system, along with dedicated volatile memory.
+Its storage can be dedicated or shared with the main processor.

 The kernel itself, among other things, deals with the hardware directly and provides ways for other programs (running in user-space) to access it.
 In user-space, hardware abstraction layers are programs specific to each device that know how to properly drive the hardware.
 They use the kernel to communicate back and forth with the hardware and implement the proper protocols for it.